Santhosh-Sks/My-Profile/README.md

 - 🌱 I’m currently learning **ReactJS,DSA with java**

-- 👨‍💻 All of my projects are available at [My-Projectz]
+- 👨‍💻 All of my projects are available at [My-projects]

 - 💬 Ask me about **Java , C ,& C++**